 Date Range (top of page)

-At the top of the report preview, you will see two options for setting your date range:
+At the top of the report preview, you can choose:

-- Custom Range: Select exact start and end dates using the date picker fields.
+- Custom Range: Select exact start and end dates.

 Custom Range Entry